ESF-Works

 Background

-Employment levels have risen steadily, approaching three-quarters of working-age people in recent years.
-Yet, with just over 70 per cent of working age people in jobs, the employment rate in many urban areas is up to 15% behind the Scottish and British rates.
+Employment levels have risen steadily in recent years.
+The employment rate has approached three-quarters of working-age people in recent years.
+Yet, with just over 70 percent of working age people in jobs, the employment rate in many urban areas is up to 15% behind the Scottish and British rates.
 The reason is in part the high levels on Incapacity Benefit compared to those registered unemployed, accounting for around 7% of the workforce, and at least double this rate among some urban areas.
-At least one in three people on Incapacity Benefit (IB) say they would like a job, but many are fearful of doing anything that will put their benefits at risk.
+At least 1 in 3 people on Incapacity Benefit (IB) say they would like a job, but many are fearful of doing anything that will put their benefits at risk.
 Expectations of working are exceptionally low, reflecting the experience of claimants across the UK.

 Aim

-Equal Access aimed to facilitate access to the labour market for disadvantaged and disengaged groups, and in particular those experiencing ill-health as a barrier to work.
-The partnership is specifically seeking to remedy the widely accepted problem that there is still failure to implement integrated, people-centred services.
+Equal Access aims to facilitate access to the labour market for disadvantaged and disengaged groups and in particular those experiencing ill-health as a barrier to work.
+The partnership is specifically seeking to remedy the widely accepted problem that there is still failure to implement integrated, people centred services.

 Objectives

-Activity is focusing on the relationship between health and employment, with three inter-linked themes:
+Activity is focusing on the inter-relationship between health and employment, with three inter-linked themes:

 • Long-term claimants on incapacity benefits

-• Unemployed people with multiple barriers to work, including ill health
+• Unemployed with multiple barriers to work including ill-health

 Round